Pacific accord on maritime code could help prevent conflicts

 By Megha Rajagopalan

-But military officers said the non-binding accord, signed altogether by more than 20 Pacific countries, was no more than a "rules of the road" manual.
+Naval officers from China and the United States told Reuters the document was not meant to directly address problems, including territorial issues, pitting China against several of its neighbours in the East and South China Seas.

-It was in no way meant to resolve territorial disputes pitting China against several neighbours over waters where fears of accidental clashes have raised the risk of broader turmoil.
+But incidents in those waters have raised fears of an accidental clash, which could escalate into a broader conflict.

-The United States wants clearer operational communications with the growing Chinese fleet, arrangements in part hampered by different interpretations of what sort of movements are acceptable in international waters, U.S. naval officers say.
+The United States wants clearer operational communications with the growing Chinese fleet, arrangements in part hampereed by different interpretations of what operations are acceptable in international waters, U.S. naval officers have said.

 The risks of a mishap were highlighted in December when the U.S. guided missile cruiser USS Cowpens had to take evasive action in the South China Sea to avoid hitting a warship supporting China's first aircraft carrier, the Liaoning.